 Ben Wilkinson is a partner in the Firm's Banking Practice in London.
-Ben's experience includes advising investment banks and private credit funds in relation to acquisition finance transactions, in particular those with complex capital structures.
+Ben's experience includes advising investment banks and private credit funds in relation to cross-border acquisition finance transactions, in particular those with complex capital structures.
 Ben regularly advises lenders, borrowers and financial advisors in connection with the debt financing of acquisitions of public companies.
 Ben also acts for a variety of lender syndicates, steering committees, sponsors and companies in relation to various restructuring matters.

-Ben has spent extended periods on secondment at Deutsche Bank and Goldman Sachs in their leveraged finance teams, as well as a secondment to the legal team at Goldman Sachs and a secondment to the Firm's New York office.
+Ben has spent extended periods on secondment at Deutsche Bank and Goldman Sachs in their leveraged finance teams, as well as a secondment to the legal team at Goldman Sachs and a period in the Firm's New York office.
 Ben is recognised as a key individual for acquisition finance in Legal 500 UK, 2020.

 Acting for the mandated lead arrangers Deutsche Bank, BNP Paribas, Rabobank, ING and ABN Amro, in connection with a €515 million recapitalisation of the take-private acquisition by vehicles controlled by Advent International Corporation of shares in Mediq N.V. (now known as Mediq B.V.), a Dutch-listed international provider of medical devices and pharmaceuticals, by way of an amendment and restatement of a senior facilities agreement.